arindas/tfug-ml-mq-infer/README.md

-# Message Queues and their role in Machine Learning Inference
+# Message Queues: Function and role in ML inference

 ## Intro to Message Queues